-If you love classic motorcycles and racing cars, you should visit Barber Vintage Motorsports Museum.
+If you love classic motorcycles and racing cars just as much as I do, you should visit the Barber Vintage Motorsports Museum.

 The largest motorcycle museum in the world displays over 1,600 vintage and modern motorbikes dating from 1904 to the present day over 5 floors.

-It’s not just for motorcycle enthusiasts either, this first-class museum also features a sizeable collection of around 50 Lotus racing cars.
+It’s not just for motorcycle enthusiasts either, this first-class museum also features a sizable collection of around 50 Lotus racing cars.

 Behind the museum, sits the Barber Motorsports Park racing track which plays host to the Annual Barber Vintage Festival and Porsche Track Experience Days.